 The primary racing offerings are for New Zealand and Australia, but recently, we have seen racing for Hong Kong, the Philippine Islands, several European countries, England included, as well as Japan and South Africa.
 Bookies often add racing codes as their growth permits, so this is not surprising.

 PlayUp Win, Place, Each Way, Quinella, Exacta, Trifecta and First Four wagering types for racing.
-There is no race commentary available, but the PlayUp form guide is acceptable.
+There is no race commentary available, but the PlayUp form guide is a valuable source of information that takes race punting from hunch and educated guess to punts that have a sharp edge.

 Deposits and Withdrawals